Code-Institute-Submissions/MS2-Fund-Holiday/README.md

     .
 The message added previously to advise of no holidays in the current month to be revised and shown only if no holidays in both months.
     .
 Both issues added to wishlist.
 .
 Added annual calendar page with button to run script.
     .
-Tested that the function gets the annual calendar for the current year and clears the old date from the table before running.
+Tested that the function - getAnnualCountryHolidays() gets the annual calendar for the current year and clears the old date from the table before running.
+.
+Added the requirement that the user chooses the year the calendar is required for.
+    Tested for a number of countries for different years ran and cleared the table down when running again.
+    User should be notified of the requirement to choose both county and year before clicking the button.
+.
+Added an if statement to annual calendar to inform the user that both country and year must be selected to get the calendar.
+    Tested when both are not selected. - Message appeared as expected.
+    Tested when only country is selected. - Message appeared as expected.
+    Tested when only year is selected. - Message appeared as expected.

 ## Deployment